-This is the third of a three part course tracing major movements and figures in 20th.C British Art relating style to ideas and social developments.
+This is the second of a three part course tracing major movements and figures in 20th.C British Art relating style to ideas and social developments.
 Each part constitutes a stand alone course.

 Teaching delivery is in a lecture format accompanied by visual images.
 There is opportunity for discussion and debate about the various topics within the lesson.
 You will be encouraged to visit galleries to view the originals of some of the artists work studied during the course.

 There are no entry requirements for this course.